bearmug/erlang-pure-migrations/README.md

 [here](test/otp_mysql_migrations_SUITE.erl)
 </details>

-# No-effects approach and tools used to achieve it
+# "No-effects" approach and tools used to achieve it
 Oh, **there is more!** Library implemented in the [way](https://en.wikipedia.org/wiki/Pure_function), that all side-effects either externalized or deferred explicitly.
 Reasons are quite common: